mm4958/mm4958/README.md

 - 👋 Hi, I’m Martin
 - 👀 I’m interested in economics and philosophy
+- I'm currently working on health and media economics
 - 📫 How to reach me munm.isp@gmail.com

 <!---